careweather/oneil/README.md

 ...
 ```

-### Body - ID
+## Body Syntax

-The ID follows the first colon and comes before the equals sign.
-It is the variable key used in the model namespace.
-Within a model, IDs must be unique.
+The first element of the body is the ID.
+It follows the first colon and comes before the equals sign.
+The ID is a short alternative to the name used for readable equations.
+It's the key used for a parameter in the model namespace and must be unique within a model file.

 ``` { .on }
 Cylinder diameter: D = ...